-Deep Learning by a Tensor Network Algorithm Provides Hyperfast Training of Business Finance
+Deep Learning by a Unitary Tensor Network Algorithm Provides Hyperfast Financial Literacy

 39 Pages Posted: 6 Feb 2020 Last revised: 24 Jun 2023

 Date Written: January 12, 2020

-We show how tensor network theory and deep learning theory can be combined to provide a ground-state network (Orús, 2014) of financial information for hyperfast training of business finance.
+We show how tensor network theory and deep learning theory can be combined to provide a ground-state network (Orús, 2014) of financial information for hyperfast financial literacy.
 The resulting minimal-complexity structure encodes an infinite number of probable outcomes into a finite graphical alphabet of 12 potential dynamic relations, called double-entries; the pixels of financial information.
-Using the proposed many-layered (Serb & Prodromakis, 2019), financial wave function (Schrödinger, 1935), as a computational resource (Biamonte, 2016), allows hyperfast processing of financial information, one pixel at a time; see fig. 1.
+Using the proposed many-layered (Serb & Prodromakis, 2019), financial wave function (Schrödinger, 1935), as a computational resource (Biamonte, 2016), allows hyperfast processing of financial statements, one pixel at a time; see fig. 1.
 This reveals a highly entangled architecture (Levine, et al., 2019), where complexity scales linearly, not exponentially (Huggins, et al., 2018).
 This enables quantum states across a phase transition to require only a very small training data set (Caro, M., et al., 2022).
 With the new algorithm, people can learn financial accounting in 10 hours; a process that would take at least one year with the traditional financial paradigm, observed by Luca Pacioli in 1494.
 Results are based on solid empirical evidence.

-Keywords: Financial Literacy, Tensor Networks, Deep Learning, Complexity, Emergence, Information Reuse, Accounting
+Keywords: Tensor Networks, Deep Learning, Computational Complexity, Algorithms, Emergence, Information Reuse, Financial Literacy, Accounting

 Suggested Citation: Suggested Citation